 \para{Lattice congruences and arc ideals} Recall that a congruence of a finite lattice~$L$ is an equivalence relation compatible with the meet and join operations on~$L$.
 A congruence of~$L$ is completely determined by the join-irreducibles of~$L$ it contracts (\ie that are not minimal in their congruence classes).
 One says that $j$ forces $j'$ if every congruence that contracts~$j$ also contracts~$j'$, and this relation is acyclic when $L$ is congruence uniform.
 The set of congruences of~$L$ ordered by refinement is a lattice isomorphic to the lattice of upper ideals of the forcing relation on join-irreducibles of~$L$.

-Specializing these observations provides a convenient and powerful combinatorial model to manipulate lattice congruences of the weak order~\cite{Reading-arcDiagrams}.
-The join-irreducible elements of the weak order are the permutations with a single descent.
-Such a permutation~$\sigma$ can be naturally encoded by a quadruple~$(a, b, A, B)$ with~$a < b$ and~$A \sqcup B = {]a,b[}$, where~$A$ and~$B$ respectively record the values of~$]a,b[$ that appear before or after the unique descent~$ba$ in~$\sigma$.
-This quadruple can be represented by a curve, called \defn{arc}, wiggling around points on the horizontal axis, joining~$a$ to~$b$ while passing above the points of~$A$ and below the points of~$B$.
-The forcing relation on join-irreducible permutations translates to a simple forcing relation on arcs.
-Each lattice congruence~$\equiv$ of the weak order thus corresponds to an upper ideal~$\arcs_\equiv$ of the forcing order among arcs, called \defn{arc ideal} of~$\equiv$.
+Specializing these observations provides a convenient and powerful combinatorial model to manipulate lattice congruences of the weak order on~$\fS_n$~\cite{Reading-arcDiagrams}.
+The join-irreducible elements of the weak order on~$\fS_n$ are the permutations with a single descent.
+Such a permutation~$\sigma$ can be naturally encoded by a quadruple~$(a, b, A, B)$ with~$a < b$ and~$A \sqcup B = {]a,b[}$, where~$A$ and~$B$ respectively record the values of the open interval~$]a,b[ \eqdef \{a+1, \dots, b-1\}$ that appear before or after the unique descent~$ba$ in~$\sigma$.
+This quadruple can be represented by a curve, called an \defn{arc}, wiggling around points on the horizontal axis, joining~$a$ to~$b$ while passing above the points of~$A$ and below the points of~$B$.
+The forcing relation on join-irreducible permutations translates to a forcing relation on arcs with a simple graphical description.
+Each lattice congruence~$\equiv$ of the weak order on~$\fS_n$ thus corresponds to an upper ideal~$\arcs_\equiv$ of the forcing order among arcs, called the \defn{arc ideal} of~$\equiv$.